alasdairforsythe/tokenmonster/training/README.md

 ## Export vocabulary

-Once a vocabulary has been generated it's not yet in the vocabulary format, but is still just a list of tokens.
+Once a vocabulary has been generated it's not yet in the vocabulary format, it's still just a list of tokens.
 To convert it to a vocabulary for use with the tokenizing libraries, you use `exportvocab`.

 The standard usage is straightforward:
 ```